microsoft/DMF/DmfSamples/SwitchBar/README.md

 Abstract:

-    Waits for the OSR FX2 driver to load.
+    SwitchBar1 Sample: Waits for the OSR FX2 driver to load.
 When it does, reads changes to switch state and sets lightbar on the board to match switch settings.
+This driver opens the underlying function driver as a remote target using DMF_DeviceInterface Module.

 Environment: